Lahaina Noon: Details

 The subsolar point travels through the tropics.
 Hawaii is the only US state in the tropics and thus the only one to experience Lāhainā Noon.
-In 2022 and 2023, the phenomenon occurred in Honolulu on May 26 and July 16.
+For 2026, the phenomenon occurs in Honolulu on May 26 and July 16.
 Hawaii and other locations between the Tropic of Cancer and Tropic of Capricorn receive the sun's direct rays as the apparent path of the sun passes overhead before and after the summer solstice.

 Lāhainā Noon can occur anywhere from 12:16 to 12:43 pm Hawaii–Aleutian Standard Time.
 At that moment objects that stand straight up (flagpoles, bollards, telephone poles, etc.) cast no outward shadow.
 The most southerly points in Hawaii experience Lāhainā Noon on earlier and later dates than the northern parts.
 For example, in 2001 Hilo on the Island of Hawaii encountered the overhead sun around May 18 and July 24, Kahului, Maui, on May 24 and July 18, Honolulu, Oahu, on May 26 and July 15 and Lihue, Kauai, on May 31 and July 11.
 Between each pair of dates, the sun is slightly to the north at solar noon.

 Chosen in a contest sponsored by the Bishop Museum in the 1990s, Lāhainā Noon was the selected appellation because lā hainā (the old name for Lāhainā, Hawaii) means "cruel sun" in the Hawaiian language.
 The ancient Hawaiian name for the event was kau ka lā i ka lolo which translates as "the sun rests on the brains."